MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1010-scenario-include.md

-Get an overview of the financial status of ongoing projects in your company's financial statements.
+Get an overview of the status of ongoing projects in your company's financial statements.